 Although we are mainly interested in the amount of elicitation, we also computed the time to run the 16 algorithms.
-The best algorithms in this respect need about 200 ms for problems with 10 variables and 5 elements in the domains, no matter the amount of incompleteness.
+Ignoring the time taken to ask the user for missing preferences, the best algorithms need about 200 ms to find the necessarily optimal solution for problems with 10 variables and 5 elements in the domains, no matter the amount of incompleteness.
 Most of the algorithms need less than 500 ms.